 - Match the individuals to each device/ platform according to a defined set of identifiers or attributes.

 - Do a validation exercise to reasonably conclude that it is the same customer across all platforms and devices.

-- Synchronise the personalised campaigns based on the customer needs and marketing strategy.
+- Synchronize the personalized campaigns based on the customer needs and marketing strategy.
 It will truly enable omnichannel marketing.

 I have kind of oversimplified the process for the common good of better understanding but a lot of detailing and understanding of probabilistic and deterministic approaches is required to get to the desired point.
-In the probabilistic approach the customer profile is matched by tallying the anonymised identifiers like IP address, OS, location, browser, and behavioural data etc. Probabilistic matching is good if you want a wider reach, but it will likely give lower levels of accuracy.
-In the deterministic approach the customer profile is matched by tallying the PII, which includes the first-party data (email, mobile number, credit card number, login information, physical address, etc. Deterministic matching is best when you are looking to obtain maximum accuracy in your matching.
+In the probabilistic approach, the customer profile is matched by tallying the anonymized identifiers like IP address, OS, location, browser, and behavioural data, etc. Probabilistic matching is good if you want a wider reach, but it will likely give lower levels of accuracy.
+In the deterministic approach the customer profile is matched by tallying the PII, which includes the first-party data (email, mobile number, credit card number, login information, physical address, etc.) Deterministic matching is best when you are looking to obtain maximum accuracy in your matching.

 Some of the technical components of Identity Resolution include Data onboarding – it is the technical process of uploading offline customer data, such as CRM, into an online environment to match with digital identifiers.
 Identity Graphs – a database that houses all the known online and offline identifiers correlated with individual customers.